 Four or five years ago, we had to have a tree in our yard cut down.
 We asked the arborist to chip the smaller branches, and we used those wood chips in our garden to mulch the paths.
 A year later, we discovered the documentary, Back to Eden, about Paul Gautschi and his method of wood chip gardening.

-We were intrigued, and as I looked at the paths in our garden I noticed that as the chips were decomposing, the soil was becoming black and gorgeous.
-We’ve been mulching our garden with hay, leaves, and grass clippings for many years, but thought that it might be worth experimenting with wood chip mulch.
+We were intrigued, and as I looked at the paths in our garden I noticed that as the wood chips mulch was decomposing, the soil was becoming black and gorgeous.
+We’ve been mulching our garden with hay, leaves, and grass clippings for many years, but thought that it might be worth experimenting with garden wood chips.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

 We’ve had some amazing results, as well as some dismal failures.
-Here’s some of what we’ve learned.
+Here’s some of what we’ve learned using wood chips for the garden.

 First let me say while I am a firm believer in the benefits of mulch in a vegetable garden, I don’t think that any one method is the end all, or right for everyone.
 The best mulch that you can use is the one that is available in your area for free, if possible.